 Do they have families?

 Nearly all street children have some form of contact with a family member.
 Sadly, most children don’t maintain any contact with their family because of the circumstances that pushed them onto the streets in the first place.
-Poverty, physical and sexual abuses are the three main reasons street children give as to why they have ended up living on the streets.
-Predominantly boys claim to have been physically abused whilst girls claim to have been sexually abused before leaving home.
-Sometimes the pressure of poverty together with social vulnerability and exclusion increase the likelihood of young children joining the population of street children worldwide.
+Poverty, physical abuse and sexual abuse, are the three main reasons street children give as to why they have ended up living on the streets.
+Predominantly, boys claim to have been physically abused whilst girls claim to have been sexually abused before leaving home.
+Sometimes the pressure of poverty, together with social vulnerability and exclusion, increase the likelihood of young children joining the population of street children worldwide.

 Does gender matter?

 Many projects working with street children contend that the ratio of boys to girls on the streets is in favour of boys.
-The exact percentage is often difficult to estimate as one country or even city can be different from another.
-The experience that Duncan Dyason has had working with street children in Guatemala has shown that about 20-30% of children and young people living on the streets are girls, with the remainder being boys.
-Girls are more likely to be sexually exploited than boys and sometimes are less visible than boys on the streets.
+The exact percentage is often difficult to estimate, as one country or even city can be different from another.
+The experience that Duncan Dyason has had working with street children in Guatemala has shown that about 20-30% of children and young people living on the streets are girls.
+The girls are more likely to be sexually exploited than boys and sometimes are less visible than boys on the streets.

 Is street life dangerous?

 Once a child begins to live on the streets, they very soon realise that life is short, violent and perpetuated by crime.
 In Latin America the problem is particularly acute with the worst offenders being Brazil, Colombia, Guatemala and Honduras.
 The average life expectancy of a street child is just four years.
 Some organisations have spent years highlighting the torture and killing of street children.
 Ask any group of street children about violence and they will tell you story after story of children who are regularly beaten by police or security guards, together with those who have lost their lives in fights, petty crime, traffic accidents or have been killed by vigilante groups and death squads.